pcminer-tools/pcminer/README.md

 ----------------------------------
 The PC-miner generator tool is a Java application that you can build and run using Eclipse.
 To run PC-miner, right-click on the class pcminer.PCMiner, and select Run As->Java Application.
 No configuration should be necessary.
+From the command line, you can run `./gradlew run` from the `pcminer` root directory to run the generator tool.

 The input to the generator tool is provided in the data subdirectory, which contains one subdirectory for each conference (e.g., "PLDI").
 Each